prodzilla/prodzilla/README.md

 ### Get Probe and Story Results

 These endpoints output all of the results for a probe or story.
-Note that if you want to debug a failing request and want to see the response

 Paths:
 - /probes/{name}/results
 - /stories/{name}/results

 Query Parameters:
-- `show_response`: bool - This determines whether the response, including the body, will be output - useful for debugging a failing request.
+- show_response: bool - This determines whether the response, including the body, is output.
 Defaults to false.

 Example (of stories, probes will look slightly different):
 ```json